Murray Mednick

-Murray Mednick (born 1939) is an American playwright and poet.
+Murray Maurice Mednick (August 24, 1939 – October 17, 2025) was an American playwright and poet.
 He is best known as founder of the Padua Hills Playwrights Workshop/Festival, where he served as artistic director from 1978 to 1995.
-He has received numerous awards for his plays, including two Rockefeller Grants and an OBIE.
+Mednick received numerous awards for his plays, including two Rockefeller Grants and an Obie.

 Life and career

 Born in 1939 to a family with Jewish roots, Mednick attended Brooklyn College and became involved with New York's off-off-Broadway company Theatre Genesis, where much of his early work was staged.
 He was eventually appointed to the post of artistic co-director in 1970.
 In 1974, Mednick moved to Los Angeles after being evicted from his apartment while on a trip to the Yucatán on a Guggenheim grant.

 Mednick founded the long-running summer workshop Padua Hills Playwrights Workshop/Festival in 1978 with funding from LaVerne University, where he was teaching at the time.
 The workshop was meant to be an extension of his collaborations with Ralph Cook, his mentor and founder of Theatre Genesis.
 In his teachings at Padua, Mednick stressed a strong grounding in theater and literary history, specifically the Ancient Greeks, Shakespeare, and Beckett.
 Language was especially important.
 In a 2001 interview, Mednick said that Padua's teaching was "based in a literary knowledge, with a seriousness of purpose that isn't necessarily commercial.
 Both the writing and the acting are like realism-plus.
 Ordinary exchanges of life are put in an occasion that heightens them.
 The dialogue is really the action; it has a life of its own.
 The story is reflected by the dialogue."
-Notable participants in the Workshop/Festival included Maria Irene Fornes, Sam Shepard, John Steppling, John O'Keefe, Jon Robin Baitz and Kelly Stuart".
+Notable participants in the Workshop/Festival included Maria Irene Fornes, Sam Shepard, John Steppling, John O'Keefe, Jon Robin Baitz, and Kelly Stuart".

 Padua ceased operation in 1995 and reemerged in 2001, premiering three Mednick works as part of a tribute series honoring influential local playwrights.

-Mednick has been mentioned as influencing other playwrights, including Sam Shepard, Eduardo Machado, and David Scott Milton.
-Murray Mednick met Sam Sheppard in 1965, they went on to start a band called "The Heavy Metal Kid."
+Mednick has been mentioned as having influenced other playwrights, including Sam Shepard, Eduardo Machado, and David Scott Milton.
+Murray Mednick met Sam Shepard in 1965, they went on to start a band called "The Heavy Metal Kid."
 Murray Mednick directed Sam Shepard's play Action starring Patti Smith.
-Mednick and Sheppard were a part of the Off- Off broadway movement in NY.
+Mednick and Shepard were a part of the Off-Off Broadway movement in New York City.

+Mednick died on October 17, 2025, at the age of 86.